danielsaidi/QuickSearch/README.md

 }
 ```

-You can also apply the `.quickSearch` view modifier, to any superview, if you can't access `.searchable`.
+You can also apply the `.quickSearch` view modifier, to any superview, if you can't access `.searchable`, use custom focus bindings, etc.

-See the online [getting started guide][Getting-Started] for more information.